elunna/nerfhack-changelog/README.md

 #### Ported jumping behavior

 * Ported from EvilHack and SpliceHack
-* These monsters can jump at you from a few squares away, quickly bridging the gap between you
+* Lets monsters jump at you from a few squares away, quickly bridging the gap between you
 * They can also cross short barriers like water and lava

 ## MONSTER SPELLCASTING